RVenkatDurgaReddy/Steganography-Analyzer/README.md

 step-5-> open browser and type http://localhost:9002/

-step-6-> the file which u stored earliar can be used for test cases
+step-6-> the file which you stored earliar can be used for test cases